 About Us

-Founded in 1998, Noēsis is the journal of undergraduate philosophy at the University of Toronto, a project that envisions and aims to engender a culture of creativity and lively philosophical exchange among students.
-The students whose work appears in our journals are all undergraduate students, as are the editors who volunteer to organize, compile, and peer-review for publication.
+Founded in 1998, Noēsis is the journal of undergraduate philosophy at the University of Toronto.
+The students whose work appears in our journals are all undergraduate students, as are the editors who volunteer to select and edit the papers.

 Undergraduate Editorial Board